tinymce/tinymce-docs/_includes/configuration/indentation.md

 ## indentation

-This option allows specification of the indentation level for indent/outdent buttons in the UI.
+The **indentation** option allows specification of the indentation level for indent/outdent buttons in the UI.

-This defaults to 30px but can be any value.
+The **indentation** option defaults to 30px but can be any value.

 **Type:** `String`